 The Scheme engages the qualified actuary on an annual basis to measure the defined benefits member liabilities.
-The Trustee has no information that would lead to adjustments to the assumptions which are all unchanged from the previous reporting period.

 The actuarial valuation of member liabilities reflects the actuarial assessment of the benefits accrued up to the reporting date and payable to members on retirement, resignation, death and disability.
 This annual assessment may result in an employer being required to make additional contributions to the divisions.
 The defined benefit divisions are quarantined from the other assets of the Scheme.